From left to right: Maro Michalakakos "In Orbit (Specimen 0)," 2021; Kleopatra Tsali "Arrangement No. 4," 2023

 From:

-Une libellule / Enlevez-lui les ailes / Un piment
+Enlevez-lui les ailes

-(a dragonfly, remove its wings, a pepper)
+(a dragonfly /remove its wings / a pepper)

 To:

-(a pepper, give it wings, a dragonfly)
+(a pepper / give it wings / a dragonfly)

 Participating Artists (in alphabetical order): Olga Alexopoulou, Dimitrios Antonitsis, Zetta Antsakli, Astronauts (Danae Dasyra & Joe Bradbford), Alexandra Athanassiades, Eleni Bagaki, Manolis Charos, Nikolaos de Grèce, Maria Joannou, Evi Kalogiropoulou, Marina Karella, Aristides Lappas, Eugenie Livanos, Iliodora Margellos, Maro Michalakakos, Irini Miga, Olga Migliaressi-Phoca, Malvina Panagiotidi, Rallou Panagiotou, Angelo Plessas, Dimitris Polychroniadis, Kleopatra Tsali, Antrea Tzourovits, Kostis Velonis